abhishekY495/localtube-manager/README.md

 ## ✨ Features

-- **Like & Subscribe** - Like your favorite videos and Subscribe to a channel as usual.
+- **[Like & Subscribe](https://localtubemanager.pages.dev/videos/like-and-subscribe.mp4)** - Like your favorite videos and Subscribe to a channel as usual.
-- **Video Notifications** - Get notified when new videos are uploaded by your subscribed channels.
+- **[Video Notifications](https://localtubemanager.pages.dev/videos/video-notification.mp4)** - Get notified when new videos are uploaded by your subscribed channels.
-- **Youtube & Local Playlists** - Save a Youtube playlist to watch later, no sign-in required.
+- **[Youtube Playlists](https://localtubemanager.pages.dev/videos/youtube-playlist.mp4)** - Save a Youtube playlist to watch later, no sign-in required.
-- **Local Playlists** - Create your own Local Playlist and organize your favorite videos.
+- **[Local Playlists](https://localtubemanager.pages.dev/videos/local-playlist.mp4)** - Create your own Local Playlist and organize your favorite videos.
-- **Import / Export** - Export all your data and Import them to pick up where you left off.
+- **[Import / Export](https://localtubemanager.pages.dev/videos/import-export.mp4)** - Export all your data and Import them to pick up where you left off.
 - **Seamless YouTube Experience** - Works directly on YouTube, just like native features.

 ## 🔒 Privacy Focused